 Also, consider this:

 - The jury had just found that Prince had committed a home invasion robbery and manslaughter.
 Therefore, despite that fact, at that point, Madam Justice, based on nothing other than the sound of Prince’s voice, was judging a convicted robber and murderer to be sincere.

 - Further, Madam Justice could see Prince’s extensive criminal record to which Madam Justice herself had stated, “ Prince’s criminal record and history does not allow for placing much weight on the sentencing objective of rehabilitation.”
 This comment makes no sense in view of Madam Justice’s statement that she judged Prince’s expression of remorse to be sincere.
 Is not rehabilitation a natural byproduct of remorse?

 - Moreover, consider Madam Justice’s proven lack of knowledge of how individuals who are high on drugs behave.
 Consider the fact that Madam Justice could not see Prince’s eyes, with the eyes being one of the few ways that a trained individual can determine whether or not a person might be high.
-And also consider the fact that trial had been delayed once already because Prince overdosed in jail (yes, illegal drugs are available in jail).
-Then for all Madam Justice knew, by the evidence before her, Wyatt Prince, murderer and coward, was high on drugs when he professed his alleged remorse for killing Paul.
+And also consider the fact Prince overdosed in jail (yes, illegal drugs are available in jail).
+So with that fact in mind, for all Madam Justice knew by the evidence before her, Wyatt Prince, murderer and coward, was high on drugs when he professed his alleged remorse for killing Paul.

 Prince is a coward and Madam Justice Susan Griffin is an arrogant fool.

 Like me on Facebook

 You may post your comments below